 Secondly, Tornielli has proven not to be objective when writing about Medjugorje.
 In 2011 he wrote an article where he suggested that the communists were manipulating the local bishop Pavao Žanić (a calumny repeating these days in the movie From Fatima to Medjugorje).
 Mostar diocese (in Croatian) and Louis Belanger (in English) answered him then.
 He had once again in 2012 written a dubious piece (Belanger’s response part 1 and part 2).
 There was an article in 2014 which Diane from Te Deum blog discussed.

 And thirdly, more importantly, there are huge inaccuracies in his report (Italian, English).
 Right at the beginning of the article, Tornielli writes that there were “thirteen votes in favor of recognizing the supernatural nature of the first seven appearances in Medjugorje, one vote against and one “suspensive” ballot“.
 He repeats that later on saying that the commission “decided to issue two distinct votes on the two different phases: the first seven presumed appearances between June 24 and July 3, 1981, and all that happened later”.
 There are two key mistakes here.
 Firstly, first seven apparition happened in first seven days, from 24 June to 30 June, not in first ten days as Tornielli states.
-Secondly, there are 14 people, 16 if we include two secretaries (which I believe had no right to vote; there were there to organize meetings, help the members, write a record during meetings, pull out files from CDF…) in the Ruini commission.
-10 members, 4 experts and 2 secretaries.
-And 13 votes for, 1 against and 1 suspensive equals 15.
-That means we are either missing one vote or there is one additional vote that is not supposed to be there.
+Secondly, there are 15 people, 17 if we include two secretaries (which I believe had no right to vote; there were there to organize meetings, help the members, write a record during meetings, pull out files from CDF…) in the Ruini commission.
+11 members, 4 experts and 2 secretaries.

 That’s not all.
 In second vote, when “the behavior of the seers is also taken into account“, Tornielli claims 8 members and 4 experts said “that an opinion cannot be expressed” and 2 members “voted against the supernatural nature of the phenomenon“.
 14 in total.
-Although there is again a discrepancy with the numbers of the previous voting, this sounds more likely.
+There is again a discrepancy with the numbers of the previous voting.
+Although this sounds more likely.

 Later on in the article, Tornielli states that, when the report was handed to CDF, “during meeting [feria quarta], members were asked to give their opinions“.
 We know, from Pope Francis’ words, that the feria quarta never actually took place.